-The gold of Monte Rosa and its history
+The Gold of Monte Rosa and Its History

 Thanks to state-of-the-art technology, one of the most important gold finds of the 21st century was made in the Alpine region.
 About a treasure hunt where the truth prevailed in the end.